memgraph/docs/mage/query-modules/python/export-util.md

 #### Usage with configurations:

 In this section, usage with configurations is displayed.
-The graph used is the same one as in usage without configurations.
+The same graph is used as in the usage without configurations.

 ##### Delimiter